github/developer.github.com/content/v3/repos/pages.md

 The Pages API retrieves information about your GitHub Pages configuration, and the statuses of your builds.
-Information about the site and the builds can only be accessed by authenticated owners, even thought the websites are public.
+Information about the site and the builds can only be accessed by authenticated owners, even though the websites are public.

 * TOC
 {:toc}